-Dow Drops 1,900 Points: Stocks In Meltdown After Temporary Trading Halt
+Dow Drops 2,100 Points: Stocks In Meltdown After Temporary Trading Halt

 Thursday morning, Princess Cruises, which has had several ships hit by coronavirus outbreaks, announced it will pause operations of its 18 cruise ships globally for 60 days.
 The move is in response "to the unpredictable circumstances evolving from the global spread of COVID-19," the company said.

-The airline industry has also been hard hit by travel cancelations and travel restrictions.
+The airline industry has also been hard hit by travel cancellations and travel restrictions.
 "I would say we're in the middle of a very significant impact, some would say devastating impact, to the airline industry," JetBlue CEO Robin Hayes told NPR.

 Wednesday night, the NBA suspended the rest of its season after a player on the Utah Jazz preliminarily tested positive for the coronavirus.